Or...

 My life as a Six Foot Seven Dwarf, Part II

+You'd think being huge was so self-apparent that no one would feel compelled to point out how big you are.
+I'm shaking my head as I write this....
+I mean, my height became an issue to me because it appeared to be a big issue to everyone else.
+And while I understood that I was going to be teased by many of the other kids, I was not prepared for the same to be done by the adults.
 You see, I assumed that the adults were supposed to be on my side.
 I was the polite one, thanking my friends' mothers whenever they prepared sandwiches for us.
 I was the smart one, never bringing home less than a B. Weren't the folks in charge supposed to help me?
 Aren't the adults supposed to act like adults?
 Well, one would think.
 They seemed to find my height as funny as everyone else.
 Somehow picking on height doesn't get special harassment status.
 I mean, really, would these same adults pick on the fat kid?
 (Maybe they would – it just saddens me that kids can't rely on the adults to act maturely.)

 But the worst of all of the adult tormenting was saved for a special evening.
 My first dance competition.
 It was the hula.
 I think it was sixth grade (puberty had long since had its way with me).
 To bring everyone up to speed that doesn't remember sixth grade dance competions, it's a bit removed from what you might think of as a competion.
 (As I'm an old fogey, this might have completely changed, but this was how it was back in the day.)
-You didn't get to choose your partner, nor did you get to practice, and, in general, the adults feel a great need to make it enjoyable tfor them
+You didn't get to choose your partner, nor did you get to practice, and, in general, the adults feel a great need to make it enjoyable tfor them.

 The competion was started by having a single couple dance all by themselves.
 Who, might you ask?
 Why the following entertaining couple: the largest boy and the tiniest girl.
 Yes, how better to start a dance than by embarrassing two people who were already socially uncomfortable.
 I did it because, well, I was told to and I wasn't what you would call a rebel.
 And as I was dancing with a girl that came up to my waist, I remember fuming.
 Not becuase Christie started crying.
 (I wasn't a rebel, but I wasn't exactly gallant either.)
 I was mad as hell because it was bad enough to hear the things about my size.... but to be forced to do soomething because of my size.
 I dunno.
 It didn't seem right.